-1 (1) The administrator of the state procurement office, who 2 shall serve as chairperson; 3 (2) The director or chairperson of each principal 4 executive branch department, or designee, excepting 5 the Hawaii health systems corporation, University of 6 Hawaii, and office of Hawaiian affairs; and 7 (3) Any other person that the administrator of the state 8 procurement office wishes to invite to serve on the 9 working group.
+2 shall serve as chairperson; 3 (2) The director or chairperson of each principal 4 executive branch department, or designee, excepting 5 the Hawaii health systems corporation, University of 6 Hawaii, and office of Hawaiian affairs; and 7 (3) Any other person that the administrator of the state 8 procurement office wishes to invite to serve on the 9 working group.
 10 (c) The working group shall be administratively attached 11 to the de partment of accounting and general services.
-The state 12 procureme nt office shall provide administrative support to the 13 working g roup.
-14 (d) The working group shall submit an interim report to 15 the legis lature, no later than twenty days prior to the 16 convening of the regular session of 2023, and a final report of 17 its findi ngs and recommendations no later than twenty days prior 18 to the co nvening of the regular session of 2024.
-The reports 19 shall inc lude:
+The state 12 procureme nt office shall provide administrative support to the 13 working group.
+14 (d) The working group shall submit an interim report to its findings and recommendations no later than twenty days prior to the convening of the regular session of 2024.
+The reports shall include: